woman at desk

 Medical and Income Requirements

 Disability retirees under the age of 60 are required to provide documentation showing that they continue to meet eligibility requirements for disability benefits.
-If these requirements are not met, your benefits will be stopped.
+If these requirements are not met, your benefits will be stopped and a recovery may be necessary.

 • Medical Certification: Until you reach age 60, you may be required to complete a Medical Certification of Disability Status form.
 If a medical certification shows that you may have recovered from your disability prior to age 60, PSRS may request a follow-up physical examination.